oxfordmmm/gnomonicus/README.md

 docker run -it oxfordmmm/gnomonicus:latest
 ```

+## Updating
+If a `gnomonicus` update changes the version of `gumpy` used, an `OutdatedGumpyException` will be thrown if using a pickled `Genome` object which was instantiated with the old version.
+This can be fixed by simply re-instantiating the `Genome` object by passing a genbank file once.

 ## Notes
 When generating mutations, in cases of synonymous amino acid mutation, the nucelotides changed are also included.
 This can lead to a mix of nucleotides and amino acids for coding genes, but these are excluded from generating effects unless specified in the catalogue.
 This means that the default rule of `gene@*= --> S` is still in place regardless of the introduced `gene@*?` which would otherwise take precedence.
 For example:
 ```